Carbon Monoxide Awareness Week

 Why is carbon monoxide dangerous?

-Haemoglobin is a protein found in our blood that facilitates the transfer of oxygen around our body.
+Haemoglobin is a protein found in our blood that facilitates the transfer of oxygen around our bodies.
 Usually, oxygen diffuses into the blood from our lungs and binds to haemoglobin which is pumped around the body.
 When the oxygen-carrying haemoglobin reaches an area where it’s needed it unloads the oxygen and then continues back to the lungs to repeat the process.

 However, carbon monoxide can also bind to haemoglobin disrupting its ability to carry oxygen, rendering it useless.
 It will stay attached for over 5 hours before the haemoglobin can be used again.